Picture Books about Self-Management and Self-Control

 - What strategies could [character] have used to manage their stress?

-- Do you think it was appropriate for [character] to get angry?
+- Was it appropriate for [character] to get angry?
 What would have been a better strategy?

 - Why do you think [character] got so angry/jealous/upset?